plaidfinch/myxine/README.md

 ### An example in Python

-If a picture is worth a thousand words, what's an interactive animation worth?
+If a picture is worth a thousand words, how many pictures is a visual interaction worth?

 Below is a simple, complete Myxine application in Python.
 For this example to work, you will need to install the Python client library: